pysentimiento/pysentimiento/README.md

 poetry install
 ```

-1. Get the data and put it under `data/`

-Open an issue or email us if you are not able to get the it.

-2. Run script to train models
+1. Run script to train models

 Check [TRAIN.md](docs/TRAIN.md) for further information on how to train your models

 Note: you need access to the datasets, which are not public for the time being.
+Send us an email to get access to them.

-3. Upload models to Huggingface's Model Hub
+2. Upload models to Huggingface's Model Hub

 Check ["Model sharing and upload"](https://huggingface.co/transformers/model_sharing.html) instructions in `huggingface` docs.